zoltan-nz/payslip-app/README.md

-This app available on Heroku: [http://payslip-app.herokuapp.com/](http://payslip-app.herokuapp.com/)
+This app is available on Heroku: [http://payslip-app.herokuapp.com/](http://payslip-app.herokuapp.com/)

 # How to launch this application